-For many years my main steel-string guitar was my Taylor DDSM (it’s a black one made in December of 2002.
+For many years my main steel-string guitar was my Taylor DDSM (its a black one made in December of 2002.
 It was the last DDSM made that year!)

 NS-6 (a 2001 prototype of what became known as the NS62-CE)!
 I swapped out the stock pickup for a Baggs Dual Source System)

 BT3 (a 2007 Limited Edition Baby Taylor with flamed maple sides and back).
 I have since set it up for use with Nylon strings, and also installed a Baggs Dual Source System in it.
 I used this for over a year as my main instrument, and it handled the stage great!)
 NOTE: Sadly I had to part with this guitar… I’d love to get another one someday though!

 OTHER PRODUCTS I USE OR FIND WORTHY OF MENTION!